bwa6/Deep_Learning_Coursera/README.md

 8. Customizing_Your_Model_with_TensorFlow_Capstone_Project.ipynb

 This project is from the Coursera course "Customizing Your Model with TensorFlow 2" where the final project is to develop a deep learning encoder-decoder model to translate English sentences into German.
 I used layer/model subclassing to develop encoder and decoders with embedding, LSTM, and dense layers as well as implemented a custom training loop to get 84% accuracy on the validation test set.

+9. Probabilistic_Deep_Learning_with_TensorFlow_Week_1.ipynb

+Introduction to distribution objects in the TensorFlow probability module with applications to a Naive Bayes classifier of document topics.